-The jewelry pieces made of high quality sterling silver look great and fashionable, but the gemstones are making them absolutely gorgeous.
-It is safe to say that gemstone jewelry makes the best contribution into the glitter and sparkle of your wardrobe.
+Jewelry pieces made of high-quality sterling silver or fascinating rose gold look great and fashionable, but it is the gemstones that make them absolutely gorgeous and unique.
+It is safe to say that gemstone jewelry makes the best contribution to the glitter and sparkle of your wardrobe.

-The most popular shape for gemstones is the round-brilliant cut.
+The most popular shape for gemstones is the round brilliant cut.
 It is the one to have the most sparkle due to the light reflection.
-This is an ideal cut that has fifty eight faces arranged in a way to reflect the highest possible amount of light.
+This is an ideal cut that has 58 facets arranged in a way to reflect the highest possible amount of light.
 This ideal cut is the most expensive as the production creates a lot of wasted material.

-A little bit less pricy is an oval cut that has two faces less and represents an ellipsoid version of the previous one.
-Created in the 60s of the previous century it has very fast gained its popularity.
+A little less pricey is an oval cut that has two facets less and represents an ellipsoid version of the previous one.
+Created in the 60s of the 20th century it has rapidly gained its popularity.

-The pear shaped stones are more often used for earrings or pendants.
-This shape is often called the teardrop and it also shows some signs of the bow-tie effect.
+The pear-shaped stones are more often used for earrings or pendants.
+This shape is often referred to as a teardrop and it also shows some signs of the bow-tie effect.
 This option is a favorite of women with a unique taste in jewelry and who want to stand out since the pear shape is less common than a round or oval one.

-One of the most romantic forms available for the gemstones is the one shaped as a heart.
+One of the most romantic forms available for the gemstones is the one shaped like a heart.
 There are many examples of such stones in our sterling silver jewelry collection.
 Such a piece of jewelry can serve the purpose of an incredibly cute gift for an anniversary or birthday.

-The last but absolutely not the least attractive cut for crystals and gemstones is the baguette cut.
-It is really something different, with the four flat edges and a flat top part.
+The last but absolutely not the least attractive cut for crystals and gemstones is the emerald cut.
+It is really something different, with the four slightly rounded edges and a flat top part.
 This shape is greatly used for the seamless setting look.